Dulce Ann Hofer: 2022 elections

 In the 2022 local elections, she was term limited, opted to run again for governor of Zamboanga Sibugay, and defeated the incumbent 1st District of Zamboanga Sibugay Wilter "Sharky" Palma II.

 2025 elections

 In the 2025 local elections, she again ran for re-election for Governor of Zamboanga Sibugay and defeated Incumbent 1st District Board Member, Yvonne Palma.

+Personal life

+She is married to Roderick R. Santos, her cousin is incumbent representative, doctor Marly Hofer–Hasim of Zamboanga Sibugay's 2nd congressional district and her nephews are incumbent Sangguniang Panlalawigan members Pava Hofer and Ralph Hofer delos Santos, both were elected in 2025.

 Military career

 In 2020, alongside Budget Secretary Wendel Avisado, Hofer was appointed lieutenant colonel in the Philippine Air Force reserve by Defense Secretary Delfin Lorenzana.